 For the initial course, employees need to arrive at 8:00 a.m.
 Class begins at 8:30 a.m.
 Late arrivals will need to reschedule their class time.
 The training is 5 hours plus a lunch break and two 15 minute breaks.
 The total estimated time is 7 to 8 hours depending on the number of site-specific training needed.

-**Employees are required to provide a valid Photo ID before allowed into testing or class.
-“Valid” identification means U.S. government or state-issued Photo ID card such as a state driver’s license, federal/state identification card, or current passport.
+**Employees are required to provide a valid Photo ID before being allowed into testing or a class.
+“Valid” identification means U.S. government or state-issued Photo ID cards such as a state driver’s license, federal/state identification card, or current passport.**

 Cell phones are not allowed when a student is testing.
 Cell phones will either need to be placed at the front with the proctor or left in the vehicle.